-Fowey (pronounced Foye), in Cornish, Fowydh, is a charming historic harbour town standing on the estuary of the river which bears its name.
+Fowey (pronounced Foye), in Cornish, Fowydh, is a charming historic harbour town on Cornwall's south coast, standing on the estuary of the river which bears its name.

 Every May, Fowey hosts a festival celebrating the literary work of Daphne Du Maurier and her association with this area.
 First, living at Ferryside during her childhood, then later, during the Second World War she lived for a short time at the old coach house at Readymoney Cove.